ax-zyoutz/insightconnect-workflows/workflows/Alert_on_InsightIDR_Multi_Country_Authentication/help.md

 # Key Features

-* The ability to determine if a member of a certain user group is logged in from two or more countries
+* InsightIDR User Behavior Analytics Alert (UBA) that triggers if a member of a certain user group is logged in from two or more countries
+* Matching IP addresses to countries with IPStack
+* If logged-in locations are two or more, a human decision step can be made to process the user and send a templated email report

 # Requirements